Aldo Corzo: 2011 Copa America

-His consistent performances convinced Markarian to include him in Peru's squad for the 2011 Copa América.
+Corzo's consistent performances convinced Markarian to include him in Peru's squad for the 2011 Copa América.
 He made his Copa America debut by starting against Chile in the group stage.
-Despite the loss, Corzo put in a strong performance at left back by not allowing Chile, with Alexis, to score.
-His second game in the Copa America was against Venezuela in the third-place match.
-Corzo again played from the start of the match and gave another solid performance this time at right back.
-In the end, he helped Peru claim the Bronze medal by winning the match 4–1.
-This is (coupled with the 2015 Copa América) Peru's best result in the Copa America since they last won Gold in 1975.
+Despite the loss, he put in a strong performance at left back by not allowing Chile, with Alexis Sánchez, to score.
+Corzo's second game in the Copa America was against Venezuela in the third-place match.
+He again played from the start of the match and gave another solid performance this time at right back.
+In the end, he helped Peru claim the bronze medal by winning the match 4–1.
+This was Peru's best result in the Copa America since they last won Gold in 1975.

+2016 Copa América

+Corzo's performances with Municipal made manager Ricardo Gareca call him up for Peru's squad for the Copa América Centenario, where he played in 2 out of 4 matches.

 2018 World Cup

-In May 2018, he was named in Peru’s provisional 24 man squad for the 2018 World Cup in Russia.
+In May 2018, he was named in Peru's provisional 24 man squad for the 2018 World Cup in Russia.